 The responsibility for managing bushfire risk is shared between Council, residents, other land managers, State agencies and emergency services.
-This policy covers those activities over which Ku-ring-gai Council has direct control or influence and/or for which it has approval and regulatory responsibilities.
+This policy covers those activities over which Ku-ring-gai Council has direct control or influence and/or for which it has approval and regulatory responsibilities, providing guidance for proactive management, with the aim of adapting to 'live with fire' into the future.